 The oculomotor nerve fibers originate from neurons in two nuclei located in the midbrain:

 The oculomotor nucleus is a somatic motor nucleus which provides the oculomotor nerve with general somatic efferent fibers.

 The accessory nuclei of the oculomotor nerve are parasympathetic nuclei, among which the clinically most important one is the Edinger-Westphal nucleus.
 The accessory nuclei give rise to preganglionic parasympathetic (general visceral efferent) fibers of the oculomotor nerve.

-The oculomotor nerve appear outside of the midbrain emerging into the interpeduncular fossa between the cerebral peduncles.
+The oculomotor nerve appears outside of the midbrain emerging into the interpeduncular fossa between the cerebral peduncles.
 The oculomotor nerve then travels forward below the posterior cerebral artery and above the superior cerebral artery, then pierces the dura mater and continues in ventral direction inside the lateral wall of the cavernous sinus.
-The oculomotor nerve leaves cranial cavity and enter the orbit through the superior orbital fissure dividing into superior and inferior divisions that run beneath the trochlear (CN IV) and ophthalmic (CN V1) nerves.
+The oculomotor nerve leaves cranial cavity and enters the orbit through the superior orbital fissure dividing into superior and inferior divisions that run beneath the trochlear (CN IV) and ophthalmic (CN V1) nerves.

 The superior division of the oculomotor nerve passes above the optic nerve (CN II) to supply the superior rectus muscle, also giving off a branch that innervates the levator palpebrae superioris muscle.